soupday/soupday.github.io/cc3_unity_tools/_sources/about.rst.txt

 This is a fully featured tool to take exports from CC3/iClone and set them up in Unity with complete visual fidelity.

-The tool can produce characters of the highest visual quality using custom Shadergraph shaders.
+The tool can produce characters of the highest visual quality using custom Shader graph shaders.
 Additionally, more performance focussed characters can be produced using simpler shaders with a minimal loss of visual quality.

 How it works